 FASB topic 820, Fair Value Measurement, Subtopic 820-10, provides a practical expedient allowing investments that are measured at fair value using the net asset value per share (or its equivalent) not to be classified in the fair value hierarchy.
-The Foundation's investments of \$55,185,426 with the UNC Investment Fund and beneficial interests in perpetual trusts of \$654,895 are measured at net asset value and are therefore excluded from the above analysis.
+The Foundation's investments of \$81,723,885 with the UNC Investment Fund and beneficial interests in perpetual trusts of \$822,542 are measured at net asset value and are therefore not required to be categorized within the fair value hierarchy.